jlpteaching/ECS154B/lab1/lab1.md

 ## Debugging with the simulator

 You can use the same strategy as described above.
-This time you will change which binary your are executing.
+This time, you will change which binary your are executing.

 # Part V: Moving on to multiple cycles